View full screen

 Maxing out your credit cards can raise red flags about your ability to handle debt.
 Many experts recommend that you avoid using more than 30 percent of your available credit at any given time.
 For example: If your credit card limit is $1,000, avoid carrying a balance of more than $300 from month to month.

-Get out in front of bills, loans and debt
+4. Get out in front of bills, loans and debt to maintain your credit score

 If you find a mistake, contact the credit-reporting agency and discuss it with them.
-You can check your credit score through a variety of services, or we can help.
+You can check your credit score through a variety of services, or check it via the U.S. Bank Mobile App.